-Undergraduate programs should be designed to have students take the two major CI subjects in their junior and senior years at the Institute.
+Undergraduate programs should be designed to have students take the two CI-M subjects in their junior and senior year at the Institute.
 Departmental Major programs may, however, place one of the CI subjects in the sophomore year of their degree programs.
 Students may take two CI-M subjects in the same year, although this model is less desirable.

-Most CI-M subjects are modified existing subjects in the major programs, and, in most cases, both of the CI-Ms will be offered by the major department.
-When degree programs find it necessary to designate a CI-M subject in another department as part of their major, this subject should be educationally coherent with the objectives of the degree curriculum.
+In most cases, both of the CI subjects will be offered by the major department.
+When degree programs find it necessary to designate a CI-M subject in another department as a part of their major, this subject must be educationally coherent with the objectives of the degree curriculum.